Jurong Lake District, the second biggest business district in Singapore outside the city.

 Besides land being offered under the government land sale (GLS) programme for residential developments, new supply will also come from en bloc redevelopments.

 In May 2022, Lakeside Apartments at Yuan Ching Road was sold to Winville Investment, a subsidiary of Singapore-listed Wing Tai Holdings.
-The developer plans to turn the 12,465.4 sq m (134,177 sq ft) site into a more than 300-unit residential development with unobsructed views of Jurong Lake Gardens, which include the Chinese Garden and Japanese Garden.
+The developer has planned to turn the 12,465.4 sq m (134,177 sq ft) site into a 306-unit residential development with unobstructed views of Jurong Lake Gardens, which include the Chinese Garden and Japanese Garden.

-The new development, known as LakeGarden Residences, is expected to be launched in the 3rd quarter of 2023.
+The new development, known as Lakegarden Residences, was launched on 22 July 2023.

 After Lakeside Apartments, Park View Mansions, also located at Yuan Ching Road, was sold en bloc in July 2022 to a joint venture of Chip Eng Seng Corporation, KSH Holdings and SingHaiyi.
-Located next to the Jurong Lake Gardens, they intend to redevelop the site into a condominium with up to 440 units.
+Located next to the Jurong Lake Gardens, they intend to redevelop the site into a condominium with up to 440 units known as Sora.

-Meanwhile, Lakepoint Condominium, located about 7 minutes' walk from the Lakeside MRT station, has attempted an en bloc sale.
+Meanwhile, Lakepoint Condominium, located about a 7-minute walk from the Lakeside MRT station, has attempted an en bloc sale.
 Currently, it is undergoing private treaty discussion.

-The latest development to join the en bloc fray is Lakeside Towers.
-Located only about 220m from the upcoming LakeGarden Residences (former Lakeside Apartments), it can yield an estimated 395 apartments, if successful.
+The latest to join the en bloc fray in the area is Lakeside Towers.
+Located only about 220m from Lakegarden Residences (former Lakeside Apartments), it is expected to yield an estimated 395 apartments, if successful.

 If you wish to receive updates on these developments, please WhatsApp Me.